HamzaAburaneh/SodokuSolver/README.md

 # Soduko Solver

 An algorithm to solve Soduko puzzles.
-This program uses a _Brute Force Search_ with _Backtracking_ to solve the Soduko.
+This program uses a brute force approach along with back tracking in order to complete the puzzle given.

 ## Algorithm Details